synergy-design-system/synergy-design-system/packages/css/README.md

 # @synergy-design-system/css

-This packages provides utility classes and basic document stylings for new projects created using `@synergy-design-system/components` or one of its derived wrapper packages.
+This packages provides utility classes and some **opinionated** basic document stylings intended for **new applications and websites** using `@synergy-design-system/components` or one of its derived wrapper packages.

 ---